 Presets remember all of the settings and details selected in the Export window pane.
 To save a group of settings as a preset, click the Save Preset button at the bottom of the panel.
 Give the preset a name, and it will appear in the Presets pop-up at the top of the Export panel.

-NOTE: Unlike presets in other parts of ON1 Resize 2017, you can't export or import presets from the Export panel.
+NOTE: Unlike the paper and media presets in the Resize module, you can't export or import presets from the Export panel.